Important information about the COVID-19 vaccine

 How can I get an appointment for the vaccine?

-You can also talk to your doctor or midwife about getting the vaccine.
-You can ask them any questions about the vaccine and discuss if it is right for you.
+Talk to your doctor or midwife about getting the vaccine and ask them any questions you have.

 BREASTFEEDING AND THE COVID-19 VACCINE